 Step 5

 You will likely be asked to select the primary network interface for use during the installation.
-If network autoconfiguration fails, go back to try another network interface from the list.
+If network autoconfiguration fails, go back and try another interface from the list.

 [!!]
 Configure the network